-Madeleine Bridgett trained as a barrister in London and was called to the Bar of England and Wales in 2011.
+Madeleine Bridgett was initially called to the Bar of England and Wales in 2011 and is a member and scholar of The Honourable Society of Lincoln’s Inn.
 She was called to the NSW Bar and joined 6 St James' Hall Chambers in September 2016.

 After her admission to the Bar of England and Wales, Madeleine spent a year working for the Niger Delta Child Rights Watch Project in Nigeria, West Africa, for the Bar Human Rights Committee of England and Wales, where she fearlessly advocated for the rights of children whilst actively promoting the rule of law.

 Madeleine then travelled to Strasbourg and worked at the European Court of Human Rights where she was responsible for preparing draft reports and decisions on cases brought before the Court regarding admissibility.